Aliases for BEST1 Gene

 GeneCards Summary for BEST1 Gene

 BEST1 (Bestrophin 1) is a Protein Coding gene.
-Diseases associated with BEST1 include Vitreoretinochoroidopathy and Macular Dystrophy, Vitelliform, 2.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with BEST1 include Macular Dystrophy, Vitelliform, 2 and Vitreoretinochoroidopathy.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
 Gene Ontology (GO) annotations related to this gene include chloride channel activity.
 An important paralog of this gene is BEST3.

 UniProtKB/Swiss-Prot for BEST1 Gene